The History of the Future

 To unpack this Quatrain, let’s first look at the key phrase “bearded star“.

-In their Ancient Hidden Astrology Books, ancient astrologers used the term “bearded stars” because they were different than other stars.
+In their Ancient Hidden Astrology Books, ancient astrologers used the term “bearded stars” because they were different from other stars.
 A “fixed star” was a solid spot of light in the night sky that basically stayed in the same position relative to the other fixed stars year-after-year, decade-after-decade.
 It did not change its size or appearance.

 A “bearded star” had a solid spot of light like the fixed stars, but it also had a fuzzy, speckled or cloudy light (like a “beard”) around it which made it appear very different.
 A bearded star was not fixed; it visually changed over a period of days.
 After a short time, it disappeared.
 Today we know that they were referring to a “comet” or a “supernova”.